GRIFFINCollaboration/SpectrumViewer/README.md

  - `dataStore.spectrumServer` should be the url with port where raw spectra are served according to the API described below in 'Data Feeds'.
  - `dataStore.ODBhost`: host and port of MIDAS ODB experiment.
- - `dataStore.ODBrequests` should be an array of ODB requests to perform on refresh; see [specifications here](https://midas.triumf.ca/MidasWiki/index.php/AJAX).
+ - `dataStore.ODBrequests` should be an array of ODB requests to perform before writing calibration constants to the MSC table; see [request specifications here](https://midas.triumf.ca/MidasWiki/index.php/AJAX).

 ## Contributing